schwanbeck/YSMR/README.md

 	+ Accepts 'True' or 'False'.
 + save angle distribution plot / bins: 36
 	+ Setting the value to 0 will disable the angle distribution plot.
-	+ When set to True, a histogram with the specified bins of all degrees
+	+ When set to True, a histogram with the specified bins of all degrees of direction of travel will be generated.
 	+ Accepts 'True' or 'False'.
 + save displacement violin plot : True
     + When set to true a violin plot of the maximal distance between all measured positions of each bacterium will be